To perform backup/restore operations on DB we suggest running the Oracle in-build tool – RMAN. Run the following commands:RMAN backup:

-By default, the Oracle Database works in NOARCHIVELOG mode, which does not allow restoring data together with database transactions that took place between subsequent archives.
+By default, the Oracle Database works in NOARCHIVELOG mode, which does not allow restoring the data along with database transactions that took place between subsequent archives.

-The “Backup Database” script running for Oracle working in the default NOARCHIVELOG mode returns a warning about this option.
-Giving consent to make a backup in this mode results in creating (after automatically stopping and restarting the database via the script) a copy of the data without the possibility of restoring the above transaction.
+The “Backup Database” script run for Oracle working in default NOARCHIVELOG mode returns a warning about this option.
+Agreeing to backup in this mode results in the creation of a copy of the data (after automatically stopping and restarting the database using the script) without the possibility of restoring the above transaction.

-Switching the database in ARCHIVELOG mode causes that the database creation process is performed in the background and archiving restore logs are performed in the so-called required FRA restore (FLASH RECOVERY AREA).
+Switching the database in ARCHIVELOG mode causes the database creation process to be performed in the background, and the archiving of the restore logs is performed in the so-called required FRA restore (FLASH RECOVERY AREA).

-In this mode, the database allows you to make backups without having to stop the database engine, but the consumption of the FRA area increases significantly.
-In this case, the creators of the Oracle database recommend moving the area in question to a separate partition, setting its size to at least 15 GB and regularly performing “backups” to prevent overflowing of this area and loss of log data.
+In this mode, the database allows to make backups without stopping the database engine, but the consumption of the FRA area increases significantly.
+In this case, Oracle database developers recommend moving the area in question to a separate partition, setting its size to at least 15 GB and regularly perform “backups” to prevent overflow of this area and loss of log data.

-The transaction recovery log archive mode avoids data loss, also as a result of critical media errors, the default NOARCHIVELOG option is sufficient to provide protection against operating system errors and errors of the database instance itself.
+Transaction recovery log archiving mode avoids data loss, also as a result of critical media errors, the default NOARCHIVELOG option is sufficient to provide protection against operating system errors and errors of the database instance itself.

 More information on the above issues can be found in the official online documentation of the ORACLE XE database:

-If you need to create and restore copies of Oracle databases with user-defined settings, Oracle distributions also include a standard copy management tool, available from the installation directory:
+If you need to create and restore copies of Oracle databases with user-defined settings, Oracle distributions also include a standard copy management tool, accessible from the installation directory:

 – subdirectory „oraclexeapporacleproduct10.2.0serverBIN” -> „rman.exe”